-9 Richest Celebrities from Different Walks of Life
+9 Richest Celebrities From Different Walks Of Life

 9. Geezer Butler

-Terence Michael Joseph Butler, fondly called as Geezer Butler, is an English musician and songwriter with $65 million of net worth.
+Terence Michael Joseph Butler, fondly called Geezer Butler, is an English musician and songwriter with $65 million of net worth.
 He is the bassist and lyricist for Black Sabbath, being involved with Heaven and Hell formerly for four years.

 Presently, he is again with Heaven and Hell, together with a few other Black Sabbath members.